hifive1278/CPSC474_TicTacToe/README.md

 # CPSC474_TicTacToe
-Henry Chen, Matt Neissen
+Henry Chen, Matt Neissen \
+December 17, 2024

 ## PROJECT OVERVIEW

 ### Overview of our agents developed:

-1. **Random**: randomly picks a valid position out of the 64 max. possible to place piece.
+1. **Random**: randomly picks a valid position (out of the 64 maximum possible) to place piece.
 2. **Simple Greedy**: if there's a 4-in-a-row available, play it to win.
 Otherwise, play randomly.
-3. **Advanced Greedy**: follow the static evaluator heuristic
+3. **Advanced Greedy**: follows the static evaluator heuristic defined in our video. essentially, it counts the # of n-in-a-rows and weights them accordingly based on the relative magnitude of n. opponents values are weighted slightly higher to encourage 'blocking' behavior.
 4. **Alpha-Beta pruning Minimax**: search to a depth of 4.
 5. **MCTS**: standard MCTS that uses UCB formula for depth search. uses dictionary rather than classes for slight time efficiency.
 6. **MCTS w/ AMAF + RAVE**: MCTS but with the all-moves-as-first (AMAF) enhancement that is weighted alongside UCB using the Rapid Action Value
 Estimation (RAVE) enhancement.
-7. **MCTS w/ MAST**: MCTS but with move averaging sampling technique (MCTS)
+7. **MCTS w/ MAST**: MCTS but with move averaging sampling technique (MCTS). keeps track of reward statistics for certain moves and weights that when doing the simulation step.

 ### Simplifications since our video
 Switched from 4x4x4 to 3x3x3 because otherwise the state space would be too large, and MCTS would need an absurdly long amount of time per move (5s+) in order to get reasonable results that beat the greedy baseline.